firesim/firesim/docs/Advanced-Usage/Supernode.rst

 Build
 -----------

-The Supernode beta can be found on the ``supernode-beta`` branch of the FireSim repo.
+Since Supernode is currently impelmented as a wrapper top level config, most of the relevant build components can be found in locations similar to target components.
 Here, we outline some of the changes between supernode and regular simulations.

-The Supernode target wrapper can be found in ``firesim/sim/src/main/scala/SimConfigs.scala``.
-For example:
+The Supernode target configuration wrapper can be found in ``firesim/sim/src/main/scala/TargetConfigs.scala``.
+An example wrapper configuration is:

 ::